The 6 Best Rooftop Tents of 2024 | Tested & Rated

 SCORE

-Outdated assembly and mounting
+Outdated mounting process

 Read more: Smittybilt GEN2 Overlander review